The Science of Tajweed & The Definition Of Tajweed

 Realization (At-Tahqeeq): is the slowness in recitation without elongation

-Rotation (At-Tadweer): is the moderation in recitation which is ether fast
+Rotation (At-Tadweer): is the moderation in recitation, which is either fast

 nor slow.